 Suddenly, I noticed the couple from the plane following their designated driver and I sprinted up to them.

 “Hey, guys, could I share your taxi with you into central Managua?”
 I asked, somewhat beseechingly.
-I had enough common sense in the moment to understand that now was not the time to prove my solo travel prowess.
+I had enough common sense in the moment to understand that now was not the time to maintain my solo traveller status.

 To my great relief, they agreed.
 They were as confused as I. We had heard nothing about civil unrest in Nicaragua prior.